vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

   If none of the workarounds above work or apply, consider using Roblox windowed instead of fullscreen.
   This may also be your GPU not supporting Vulkan or not supporting modern Vulkan; Use the OpenGL renderer, or set the installed DXVK version to one which includes a legacy version of Vulkan that your GPU supports.

+### 403: Forbidden while trying to download Studio/Player

+Due to Roblox locking down all channels except `live` if there's any value in the `channel` option Roblox will throw a 403 error, this can be easily fixed by removing the `channel` option.

 ---

 ## Player Issues